wso2-extensions/mi-connector-bigquery/docs/tables.md

 ### Sample configuration

-Following example illustrates how to connect to BigQuery with the init operation and getTable operation.
+Follow the steps given below to connect to BigQuery with the init and getTable operations.

-1. Create a sample proxy as below :
+1. Create a sample proxy service as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>